inalbon/dlav_pyskl_2d_skeleton/README.md

 We coded a data loader in the file dataset.py to load the 2D-skeleton (NTU60 HRNET).
 In train.py, we load the data, we instantiate and train our model.
 In inference.py, we predict the data using our best model.
 We coded functions to display the skeletons on the original video if provided, otherwise we display the skeletons on a black background.
 The five more probable predictions as well as the true value are plotted on the video.
 The two models we implemented are in the file c3d_modified.py.
 The file model.py contains the functions to train the model, evaluate the performance of the model with different metrics, and to do the prediction.

 ## Experimental Setup
-Here we will present the experiments we conducted and the evaluation metrics we use to quatify the results.
+Here we will present the experiments we conducted and the evaluation metrics we use to quantify the results.
 ### Experiments
 First we run the model of the paper with the heatmaps in SCITAS.
 We obtained these metrics.
 - Top-1 accuracy: 0.9253
 - Top-5 accuracy: 0.9944
 - Mean class accuracy: 0.9252

 Then we adapted the neural network architecture to feed the network with 2D skeletons keypoints instead of heatmaps.
 We tried different input shape.
-We adapted the the stride, kernel size, and padding of 3D-conv and avg pool in consequence.
+We adapted the stride, kernel size, and padding of 3D-conv and avg pool in consequence.
 - (batch_size, #joints, #frames, #persons, #dimensions)
 - (batch_size, #persons, #joints, #frames, #dimensions)